-- You believe what he said is true — his plan is the only way to have real life, both here on earth
+- You trust what he said is true — his plan is the only way to have real life, both here on earth and forever.

 - You choose to live your life continuing to say YES to him.

 It’s that simple.
-If you have done these things, then God has heard your “YES,” and you have secured his promise and plan for you.
-As you keep reading, you’ll discover more about this amazing choice you’ve made.
+If you have done these things, then God has heard your YES, and his promise and plan for you has been secured.
+As you continue reading, you’ll discover what the Bible says about this amazing choice you’ve made.

 Who did You Say YES to?